Refinitiv/Real-Time-SDK/Java/README.md

 ## Install RTSDK
 This section shows the required setup needed before you can build any of the Java APIs.

 Obtain the source **from this repository** on GitHub.
 It will contain all of the required source to build RTSDK as detailed below.
 In addition, this repository depends on a Binary Pack found in the [release assets](https://github.com/Refinitiv/Real-Time-SDK/releases) section that is auto pulled by a build.
 The BinaryPack contains libraries for the closed source portions of the product, permitting users to build and link all dependent libraries to have a fully functional product.
-For releases prior to RTSDK 1.3.0.L1, ONLY, a Binary Pack may be obtained by cloning RTSDK GitHub repo with --recursive to include submodule found in [a BinaryPack repository](http://www.github.com/Refinitiv/Elektron-SDK-BinaryPack).

 Refinitiv Real-Time SDK package may also be [downloaded from Refinitiv Developer Portal](https://developers.refinitiv.com/elektron/elektron-sdk-java/downloads).